 Gastrobus Beach Food | Bantham and Thurlestone, South Devon

 Visiting some of Devon’s most picturesque locations, look to Gastrobus for gourmet sandwiches, freshly baked pastries, fresh coffee and everything in between.
-With a trio of pastel-coloured food trucks – Gastrobus, Gastropizza and Gastro Treats – this lovely local business are based between Bantham and Thurlestone on the south coast.
+With four pastel-coloured food trucks – Gastrobus, Gastropizza, Gastrobar and Gastro Treats – this lovely local business is based between Bantham and Thurlestone on the south coast.

 For a seaside tipple, head to Thurlestone where the pretty in pink Gastro Treats bus will be parked up to serve prosecco, pints and Pimms in the sunshine.